<BearcatCTF 2026>

 CTF Rules

-but is not limited to: bruteforcing and other attacks that could damage the server.
+- Do not exploit the game server in unintended ways.
+This includes, but is not limited to: brute forcing and other attacks that could damage the server.

--Do not attack or interfere with other player's systems.
+- Do not attack or interfere with other player's systems.

--If you need help, come to the CTF desk.
-The organizers can help you with tools and
+- If you need help, come to the CTF desk.
+The organizers can help you with tools and resources but they will not give you answers.

--If you find a challenge to be unsolvable for a possibly unintended reason, come talk to the
+- If you find a challenge to be unsolvable for a possibly unintended reason, come talk to the organizers.
+They may be able to help you troubleshoot the problem or fix the challenge.

--The organizers may add challenges throughout the competition.
-This is to keep the
+- The organizers may add challenges throughout the competition.
+This is to keep the competition interesting and challenging for all participants.

 Common Sense

-courtesy and kindness, even if you disagree with them.
-It also means respecting their
+- Be respectful of others.
+This includes treating others with courtesy and kindness, even if you disagree with them.
+It also means respecting their privacy and personal information.

--Report any violations or problems to the event organizers.
+- Report any violations or problems to the event organizers.

 Prizes